modxorg/Docs/en/extending-modx/creating-components/component-structure.md

 ---
-title: "Analysis of the component structure"
+title: "Analysis of the structure of the component, why we need assets, core and _build"
 translation: "extending-modx/creating-components"
 ---